How to Cancel a Life Insurance Policy

 Life Insurance Policy Cancellation Rules

-If you cancel within the free look period, you'll get a full refund.
+You'll get a full refund if you cancel within the free look period.
 This period lasts anywhere from a week to a month or more, depending on your insurer and state regulations.
-Ask about the free look period length before buying any policy.
+Ask about the length of the free look period before buying any policy.

 What happens next depends on whether you're canceling term or whole life insurance and when you decide to cancel.
-Understanding these rules helps you know what to expect, including potential refunds or cancellation fees.
+Know these rules to understand what to expect, including potential refunds or cancellation fees.

 How to Cancel a Term Life Insurance Policy